 - You can also quarter a century egg and serve it with some pink pickled ginger.
 The sweet and spicy flavour of the pickled ginger complements the creamy flavour of the egg perfectly.

 - My favourite is the century egg and tofu salad.
-The silky texture of the tofu and egg gives your tongue a gentle massage, while the refreshing flavour of the soy sauce-vinegar dressing awakes your palate.
+The silky texture of the tofu and egg gives your tongue a gentle massage, while the refreshing flavour of the soy sauce-vinegar dressing awakens your palate.
 My words don’t really do this unique eating experience justice.
-You really have to try it to understand it.
+You really have to try it to understand it!